PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 style="width:6.98in;height:1.25963in" />

 Metadata translations are the easiest to create, manage and integrate into a Power BI report.
-By leveraging the machine translation features of Translations Builder, you can add all the metadata translations you need to build and test a Power BI report in a matter of seconds.
+By leveraging the features of Translations Builder to generate machine translations, you can add all the metadata translations you need to build and test a Power BI report in a matter of seconds.
 As you will discover, adding metadata translations to your dataset is fairly straight-ahead and an essential first step.
 However, metadata translations rarely provide a complete solution by themselves.
 A complete solution will typically require going further to localize report labels.

 **Report label translations** provide localized values for text elements